-Advanced leadership skills, and creating a bond & commitment to the Scout movement.
+Advance your leadership skills and creating a bond & commitment to the Scouting movement.

-As per Scouts Canada’s national policy around training, we should all have completed a Wood Badge Part I in our primary roles by now.
+As per Scouts Canada’s national policy around training, we should all have completed a Wood Badge Part I in our primary roles.

-Your next step to developing your skills as a Scouts Canada volunteer is to complete Wood Badge Part II.
-Build your confidence and enhance our knowledge and skills base as you advance your leadership skills.
+Your next step to developing your skills as a Scouts Canada volunteer is to complete Wood Badge Scouter Development Cards.
+Build your confidence and enhance your knowledge and skills base as you advance your leadership skills.

-Wood Badge Part II offers a more in-depth look at programming for your Section and will help you run successful programs.
+Wood Badge Advanced challenges a more in-depth look at programming for your Section and will help you run successful programs.
 You will also have an opportunity to network with other Scouters allowing you a chance to learn from each other, share ideas and team build.
-Working together with a group of peers and support Scouters we will help you through your learning plan towards your goal of achieving your Wood Badge II.
+Working together with a group of peers and Support Scouters we will help you through your learning plan towards your goal of achieving your Wood Badge Advanced Scouter Development Cards.

-Please consider attending this training course as it will provide you with a wealth of knowledge and skills that will enable you to motivate and lead in the delivery of quality Scouting programs.
+Please consider attending these workshop weekends as it will provide you with a wealth of knowledge and skills that will enable you to motivate and lead in the delivery of quality Scouting programs.
+Participants will work through their trail cards with the aid of the Support Scouters dedicated to fostering a deeper understanding of the program.

 Wood Badge is an internationally recognized volunteer-development program focusing on the knowledge and skills needed to facilitate the Scouting program.
 These competencies include youth program facilitation, outdoor skills, Scouter support, risk management and safety.
 The Wood Badge refers to the recognition that Scouters receive when they complete the Wood Badge program: